- Open rate 24.19%

 That’s why you should start designing your templates with a CTA in mind, cut out the clutter, go finger-friendly, test your results, and constantly optimize for conversion.

-When designing and optimizing forms and landing pages, keep it in mind that people can have long email addresses.
-Make sure that your forms are big enough to fit them.
+When designing and optimizing forms and landing pages, keep it in mind people can have long email addresses.
+So make sure your forms are big enough to fit them.

-You can also try asking for business emails in your forms since they’re often shorter than personal emails.
+Remember you can also ask for business emails, since they’re often shorter than personal ones.